simdangelo/simonedangelo-blog/content/index.md

 	* [Fluent Python (by Luciano Ramalho)](Technical%20Books/Fluent%20Python/index.md): This book is an intermediate-advanced level Python book.
 	* [Head First Design Pattern (by Eric Freeman & Elisabeth Robson)](Technical%20Books/Head%20First%20Design%20Pattern/index.md): This book is an highly recommend book for Design Pattern.
 When the books need clarification or integration, I'll use videos from Christopher Okhravi's YouTube channel, which has a great playlist about design patterns: [Design Pattern Playlist by Christopher Okhravi](https://www.youtube.com/playlist?list=PLrhzvIcii6GNjpARdnO4ueTUAVR9eMBpc).
 	* [Python Object-Oriented Programming (by Steven F.Lott & Dusty Phillips)](Technical%20Books/Python%20Object-Oriented%20Programming/index.md): This book dives into the various aspects of OOP in Python.
-	* [Deciphering Data Architecute (by James Serra)](Technical%20Books/Deciphering%20Data%20Architectures/index.md): this book focuses more on certain aspects of data engineering, especially explaining data architectures like Databases, Data Warehouses, Data Lakes, and Data Lakehouses.
+	* [Deciphering Data Architecture (by James Serra)](Technical%20Books/Deciphering%20Data%20Architectures/index.md): this book focuses more on certain aspects of data engineering, especially explaining data architectures like Databases, Data Warehouses, Data Lakes, and Data Lakehouses.
 I hope it helps me better understand these concepts, as I only have a partial grasp of them.